zhupailiangx/BuildHashTable_Sample/README.md

 * Select menu "Project > Build", then view the execution results

 ### Test results
-We have done five loop tests on Linux and Windows respectively.
-The relationship between the first loop and the following loops can be viewed in the table below.
+For the two queue initialization methods, we did five loop tests on Linux and Windows respectively.
+The relationship between the first loop and the subsequent loops can be viewed in the table below.

 <table border=0 cellpadding=0 cellspacing=0 width=902 style='border-collapse:
  collapse;table-layout:fixed;width:676pt'>